core-wg/senml-spec/draft-ietf-core-senml.md

 number, only an unsigned integer is allowed.

-* Characters in the String Value are encoded using a definite length test string (type 3).
+* Characters in the String Value are encoded using a definite length text string (type 3).
 Octets in the Data Value are encoded using a definite length byte string (type 2) .

 * For compactness, the CBOR representation uses integers for the map keys